Sanctuary at First Unitarian

-If you are interested in getting involved, please feel free to attend the weekly Monday night meetings at the church (scheduled for 6:30 p.m., Peace Conference Room -- check the church calendar for the latest).
+If you are interested in getting involved, please feel free to attend the regular third Monday of the month meetings at the church (scheduled for 6:30 p.m., Peace Conference Room -- check the church calendar for the latest).

 As an act of public witness, the New Sanctuary Movement enables congregations to publicly provide hospitality and protection to a limited number of immigrant families whose legal cases clearly reveal the contradictions and moral injustice of our current immigration system while working to support legislation that would change their situation.